lperamo/otra/doc/contributing/php.md

 #### Coding style

-- Organize use statements particularly when they share path e.g. :
+- Organize use statements particularly when they share a path e.g. :

     ```php
     use config\{All_Config, Routes};